Asset Loading#

-Load images, fonts, and data files from your project or npm packages.
-The asset system automatically handles path resolution between Editor and Build modes.
+Load images, fonts, and data files from your project.
+The asset system handles path resolution automatically between Editor and builds.

 ├── assets/